 Best Management Practices for construction site pollution control fall into three general categories:

 The operator of a regulated construction site must obtain an NPDES stormwater permit and implement a Stormwater Pollution Prevention Plan to properly manage runoff so that erosion and sedimentation are minimized.
 This Generic Permit for Stormwater Discharge From Large and Small Construction Activities is issued by the Florida Department of Environmental Protection (FDEP), under the authority of Section 403.0885, Florida Statutes (F.S.), which is the provision authorizing the State to implement the NPDES program.
-A brochure describing the FDEP Stormwater Permitting Program for Construction Activity may be found here.

 The Sarasota SEU reviews plans for proposed development to ensure that they comply with the county's infrastructure construction standards and its land development ordinance, which requires all new developments to meet the 100-year storm event criteria and ensures that the runoff rate from new developments is less than or equal to the pre-development rate.